 A marine wonderland: each experience offers diversity and colour, the changes in seasons bringing new experiences of marine life with each visit.
 In autumn thousands of spider crabs converge in the bay, while in spring and early summer observe the male weedy sea dragons using their tails to carry their precious eggs.
 Try a night dive or snorkel and witness the nocturnal sea animals that come out to play and feed when the sun goes down.
 Under Rye and Portsea Pier find front row seats to intriguing creatures such as delicate dumpling squid, octopus and garfish.

-Experienced scuba divers come here for the ultimate experience of a wreck dive: more than 60 shipwrecks lie here.
-Many of these vessels were claimed in the 19th century by the infamous and treacherous Rip at the entrance to Port Phillip, while others were scuttled to become artificial reefs that are magnets for new marine life.
-Take a diving safari through towering kelp beds, try the Pope’s Eye, an artificial reef built in the 1880s, or explore Chinaman’s Hat with its noisy population of animated fur seals, the Sorrento back beach or the Mushroom Reef Marine Sanctuary at Flinders.
+Mornington Peninsula provides the resting place for more than 60 shipwrecks, many of these vessels were claimed in the 19th century by the infamously treacherous rip at the entrance to Port Phillip.
+These vessels have in cases become artificial reefs, magnets for new marine life.
+Take a diving safari through towering kelp beds or try the Pope’s Eye, an artificial reef built in the 1880s.
+Explore Chinaman’s Hat with its noisy population of animated fur seals or perhaps explore the Sorrento back beach or the Mushroom Reef Marine Sanctuary at Flinders.

 Bring your own gear or join local experts to be fitted out to share the hidden secrets of this truly magical underwater region.